Capstone-Projects-2025-Spring/project-003-story-builder-team-1/README.md

 2. Clone the repository.
 3. Ensure that [Docker](https://www.docker.com/products/docker-desktop/) is running on your system and that docker is open.
 4. In the cloned repository, add the environment variables specified within to the .env file in the root.
-5. MongoDB instructions: Please refer to the "Build Database" instructions below to fill in the DB_URL enviroment variable.
+5. MongoDB instructions: Please refer to the "Build Database" instructions below to fill in the DB_URI enviroment variable.
 6. Run the following: ``npm run setup``.
 7. Then run: ``npm run start:a``.
 8. To stop it run: ``npm run stop:a``.